-LAWS6829 Issues in Australian Social Security Law and Policy

-This course examines the broad structure of the social security system in Australia and focuses in particular on its Intersection with other areas of law.
-After outlining the form of Australian social security law and the range of benefits, pensions and allowances available under the Social Security Act 1947 (Cth), the course will focus particularly on two key areas: the relationship between social security entitlements and family law (eg support for families with dependent children; sole parent pensions and the Child Support Scheme), and the social security implications of compensation for injuries (both common law and statute).
+LAWS6829 Issues in Australian Social SS Hpw 2 C3 Security Law and Policy the course will focus particularly on two key areas: the relationship between social security entitlements and family law (eg support for families with dependent children; sole parent pensions and the Child Support Scheme), and the social security implications of compensation for injuries (both common law and statute).
 In addition, the course will examine the structures for reviewing decisions made under the Social Security Act.